When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 Both of these types of data are likely to play a critical role in personalizing experiences for your visitors.

-While we’re talking about the rise of first-party data, it’s important to note that there are some who believe that the removal of third-party cookies will just be the first step towards removing all cookies.
+While we’re talking about the rise of first party data, it’s important to note that there are some who believe that the removal of third party cookies will just be the first step toward removing all cookies.
 Yes, this is being discussed and proposals are being considered.
-However, it is far from clear what the alternative should and would look like — and whether these alternatives would indeed represent improvements from the perspective of privacy protection.
+However, it is far from clear what the alternative should and would look like — and whether these alternatives would actually improve privacy protection.

-In fact,the very notion of “privacy” means different things to different people and even different organizations, making these disputes especially hard to settle.
-Since there is no consensus in the industry with regard to the appeal of privacy-conscious alternatives to first-party cookies, it is safe to assume that at least for the foreseeable future, they are here to stay.
+In fact, the very notion of “privacy” means different things to different people and even different organizations, making these disputes especially hard to settle.
+Since there is no consensus in the industry with regard to privacy-conscious alternatives to first party cookies, it is safe to assume that, at least for the foreseeable future, these necessary cookies are here to stay.

-Suffice it to say, Coveo watches this space carefully, and will respond accordingly, if and when the regulations require it.
+Either way, Coveo watches this space carefully and will respond accordingly, if or when the regulations change.

-Using the phrase cookieless has been a means of some vendors saying they are in compliance — while hiding from you that their products and software can no longer personalize.
-At Coveo we don’t like to say cookieless because we know we can still leverage the first- and zero-party data that customers have given permission to be used.
-With that data, and powerful machine learning models, we can offer a highly personalized experience and stay in compliance.
+At Coveo we don’t like to say cookieless because we know we can still leverage both first- and zero-party data that customers have given permission to be used.
+With that data, and powerful machine learning algorithms, we can offer a highly personalized experience while staying compliant and prioritizing privacy.

 However, even when visitors don’t wish to be tracked on a website, it is possible and, in fact, imperative that the recommendations shoppers receive are always relevant.